Email Accounts

 Submit Incoming Documents

 A check box that indicates (if selected) that any PDF attachment that is found in an incoming email is automatically submitted for recognition.
 Submitted documents are listed on the Incoming Documents (AP3011PL) inquiry form.
-For more information about AP document recognition, see Recognizing AP Documents From PDFs.
+For more information about AP document recognition, see Recognizing AP Documents from PDFs.

-Note: We recommend that a dedicated mailbox (or a dedicated root folder in a mailbox) be used for storing emails with invoices that need to be automatically processed and recognized.
+We recommend that a dedicated mailbox (or a dedicated root folder in a mailbox) be used for storing emails with invoices that need to be automatically processed and recognized.

-Table 9.
+Table 7.
 Final Processing Section

 Element Description